Chinese Democracy: Background

 Vocalist Axl Rose was the main creative force behind the album.

 In September 1991, Guns N' Roses released the albums Use Your Illusion I and II, selling a combined 35 million copies.
 That November, rhythm guitarist Izzy Stradlin left the band, citing exhaustion with the current tour and conflicts with bandmates.
 He was replaced by Gilby Clarke.
 In 1993, they released "The Spaghetti Incident?", an album of glam and punk rock cover songs.
-Though certified platinum in 1994, it sold far less than their previous releases, and the band didn't tour to support it.
+Though certified platinum in 1994, it sold far less than their previous releases, and the band did not tour to support it.

-In 1994, the band began writing new material, but McKagan said "nothing got finished" due to drug use.
-Slash accused Rose of running the band "like a dictatorship", while Rose claimed collaboration was impossible, leading to the material being scrapped.
+In 1994, the band began writing new material, but bassist Duff McKagan said "nothing got finished" due to drug use.
+Lead guitarist Slash accused Rose of running the band "like a dictatorship", while Rose claimed collaboration was impossible, leading to the material being scrapped.

 In 1994, Rose replaced Clarke with his childhood friend Paul "Huge" Tobias, without consulting the band.
 He became "obsessed" with electronica and industrial rock, particularly Nine Inch Nails, and pushed for a more modern sound.
 Other members opposed Tobias and the stylistic shift, deepening tensions.

 In early 1995, Ozzy Osbourne guitarist Zakk Wylde auditioned as second guitarist.
-That August, Rose legally left the band and formed a new partnership under its name (reportedly purchasing the full rights to the Guns N' Roses name in 1997.)
+That August, Rose legally left the band and formed a new partnership under the Guns N' Roses name, which he reportedly purchased the full rights to in 1997.
 Slash departed in 1996, citing creative differences with Rose and issues with Tobias.
 McKagan described the sessions as indulgent and chaotic: "Axl brought [Tobias] in and said, 'This is our new guitar player' ...
 There was no democracy...
 Slash started going, 'Fuck this.
 What, this is his band now?'.
 I'd show up at 10, and Axl would arrive at four or five in the morning."